This post may contain affiliate links.

 The ingredients for making honeycomb in three white bowls.

-• Bicarbonate of soda – This gives us those lovely air bubbles and helps it to rise
+• Bicarbonate of soda (baking soda) – This gives us those lovely air bubbles and helps it to rise.

 How to make Honeycomb

-1. Put the golden syrup (as per recipe below) and caster sugar in a large saucepan and place over a medium heat.
-As they melt, briefly stir them together.
-Once combined leave to heat without stirring.
+2. As they melt, briefly stir them together.
+Once combined, leave to heat without stirring.

-4. When it’s bubbling very hard, sprinkle over the bicarbonate of soda and take the pan off the heat.
-You will need to work quickly here: beat the mixture until it starts to foam.
+3. Check it’s up to the ideal temperature, and while it’s fully bubbling, sprinkle over the bicarbonate of soda, take the pan off the heat and beat the mixture until it starts to foam (work quickly).

 How to store Honeycomb toffee